arpa2/arpa2cm/README.md

 Quick-DER installs CMake modules here to help build bindings for ASN.1 syntax definitions.

+## Building ARPA2CM

+ARPA2CM uses [CMake](https://cmake.org/) to build; you will need at least version 3.2.

+There is a convenience `Makefile` included, which will create a build directory and build ARPA2CM.
+If your typical install prefix is `/usr/local` then all you need to do is run `make all install`.
+To install to a different prefix, use `make all install PREFIX=/path/prefix`.

+For more fine-tuning of the build, use CMake directly -- the convenience `Makefile` is there only for certain common cases (or, to be honest, for my own convenience).

 ## LICENSE

 The [BSD 2-clause license](LICENSE) applies to the collection of ARPA2CM